Type: Incomplete Dominant

 The head of a Spider Ball Python is usually dominated by bold markings with a darker spot on its crown that makes them easily recognisable from their non-Spider siblings.

-The black “puzzle” pattern along the body of the Spider Ball Python is heavily reduced, as is markings within the now enlarged and golden “alien heads”.
+The black “puzzle” pattern along the body of the Spider Ball Python is heavily reduced, as are the markings within the now enlarged and golden “alien heads”.

 The Belly of the Spider Ball Python usually shows faded or patchy continuation of the black body markings, with spots varying between individual animals.
 Large contrast in colours can be seen along its edges, especially in high-white Spiders.